rancher/docs/content/rancher/v2.x/en/backups/restorations/ha-restoration/_index.md

 rke etcd snapshot-restore --name <snapshot>.db --config ./rancher-cluster-restore.yml
 ```

-> **NOTE:** RKE will create an `etcd` container with the restored database on the "target node".
+> **Note:** RKE will create an `etcd` container with the restored database on the "target node".
 This container will not complete the `etcd` initialization and stay in a running state until the cluster brought up in the next step.

 ### 5. Bring Up the Cluster